-This conference examined such topics as how technological advances, such as CRISPR/Cas9, may impact the current legal framework and the ability to sustainably support laboratory animal welfare.
+This conference examined a range of topics including the ability to improve laboratory animal welfare through regulation and other means, and how technological advances, such as CRISPR/Cas9, may impact the current legal framework.

 At the end of January 2018, we convened key stakeholders at Harvard Law School to participate in a large conference on the evolving legal and social ramifications of laboratory animal research.